TMAILOR BLOG

 Step-by-Step (Telegram)

-Could you check quotes between calls?
-Read replies right inside chat.
-You can use the Telegram bot to fetch the address, submit forms, and save the token once the first message appears.
+Checking quotes between calls is easiest inside a chat window.
+You can use the Telegram bot to pull the address, watch messages land, and store the Access Token as soon as the first message arrives.

 Request Quotes Like a Pro